 You can use bone broth in so many different ways.
 Here are some of my favorites:

-- As the base of a delicious soup
+- As the base of our favorite Lemon Chicken Soup

 - Pour it in a mug and drink it up!
 It’s packed with protein + veggies and so cozy.